donwung/ReactWordCounter/README.md

 A needlessly complex word counter that shows a variety of unnecessary information regarding a body of text.

 ### Planned features
+- A slider to determine which stats to show
+- A checkbox to show stats

 - Number of Consonants
 - Number of Punctuation
 - Number of Commas